somewebmedia/hc-offcanvas-nav/README.md

 HC-MobileNav
 ===============

-jQuery plugin for creating mobile navigation from menu.
+jQuery plugin for converting menus to mobile navigations.

 ##Usage